Atlanta Bicycle Accident Lawyer

 • Crush injuries

-When severe injuries occur in Atlanta, victims can receive treatment at Grady Memorial Hospital, which is a Level I trauma center and also has a renowned burn center.
+When severe bicycle accident injuries occur in Atlanta, victims can receive treatment at Grady Memorial Hospital, which is a Level I trauma center and also has a renowned burn center.
 Where you go after a bicycle crash depends on many factors, including your location and the type of injuries.

 Once the hospital stabilizes you and your injuries begin healing, your mind will likely turn to the cost of your treatment—especially if you miss work for an extended period of time.
 From the ambulance ride to surgery to follow-up care, medical expenses can quickly add up.

-Types of Recoverable Damages
+Types of Recoverable Damages in Bicycle Accident Claims

 • Medical bills, including transportation, hospitalization, rehabilitation, and follow-up care